oscarbenjamin/scicomp/notes/settingup.md

 >>> import matplotlib
 ~~~~

-If all goes well these commands will not do anything.
+If all goes well these commands will not appear to do anything (except take
+time).
 If you see something like
 ~~~~ python
 >>> import numpy
 Traceback (most recent call last):